Wolfrax/PyDP/asm/doc/as annotations.md

 Operations that involves arithmetics or bit-operations in general needs to ensure proper handling of 2's complement formats.
 Also, reading and writing through system calls to files needs to ensure proper handling, which is analyzed below.

+# Configuration <a name="config"></a>
+Configuration is made by using a YAML file, default name is "config.yml".
+When instantiating the class VM, it is possible to set the name of the configuration file.
+If the file is not found the logger will issue that as information then set default values of configuration parameters.

+The parameter is:
+* work_dir: Set the directory where files to be used during parsing/interpreting or execution are stored.
+Also, the putput files will be generated in this directory.
+Typically, files used for parsing/interpreting are the assembler source files (like a11.s, a12.s, ...).
+Output files are for example "a.out" or dump/trace files.

 # System calls <a name="syscalls"></a>
 ## File handling read/write <a name="rwsyscalls"></a>